 The Wake-Up Call: Why Now?

-Shareholders aren't just asking questions anymore—they're demanding answers.
+Shareholders are increasingly demanding detailed disclosure on technology oversight.
 Proxy advisory firms like ISS and Glass Lewis are scrutinizing board technology expertise with increasing intensity.
-The SEC has issued new cybersecurity disclosure rules requiring companies to report material incidents within four days.
-Meanwhile, AI governance has catapulted from IT concern to existential business risk.
+The SEC adopted its cybersecurity disclosure rules in July 2023, requiring companies to report material cybersecurity incidents on Form 8-K within four business days (SEC, 2023).
+Meanwhile, AI governance has moved from an IT concern to a strategic business risk.
+According to a Deloitte survey, 62% of organizations now classify AI as a board-level risk area (Deloitte, 2024).

 The Director's Dilemma

-A recent survey found that 65% of directors admit they lack sufficient expertise to effectively oversee AI and cybersecurity risks.
+According to the National Association of Corporate Directors (NACD) 2024 Board Practices Survey, 65% of directors report they lack sufficient expertise to effectively oversee AI and cybersecurity risks (NACD, 2024).
 Yet these same directors are legally responsible for ensuring adequate controls exist.
-This knowledge gap isn't just problematic—it's a liability time bomb.
+This knowledge gap creates material liability exposure.

 What Investors Are Scrutinizing in Proxy Statements

-Institutional investors are laser-focused on four critical elements in proxy statements:
+Institutional investors evaluate four critical elements in proxy statements:

 The AI Governance Imperative

-Generative AI has fundamentally altered the risk landscape.
+Generative AI has significantly altered the risk landscape.
 Companies deploying AI systems face challenges ranging from algorithmic bias and intellectual property infringement to privacy violations and operational reliability issues.
+EY's 2024 Global Board Risk Survey found that only 35% of boards have a formal AI governance framework in place (EY, 2024).
 Yet many boards still treat AI as a tactical IT decision rather than a strategic governance priority.

 Progressive companies are establishing AI Ethics Committees, appointing Chief AI Officers who report directly to the board, and implementing AI impact assessments for high-stakes applications.
-These aren't nice-to-have initiatives—they're becoming baseline expectations for responsible corporate governance.
+These are becoming baseline expectations for responsible corporate governance.

 Cyber Oversight: Beyond Compliance Theater

 The cybersecurity landscape has matured beyond checkbox compliance.
+According to IBM's 2024 Cost of a Data Breach Report, the average cost of a data breach reached $4.88 million globally in 2024 (IBM, 2024).
 With ransomware attacks disrupting critical infrastructure, supply chain vulnerabilities exposing entire ecosystems, and nation-state actors targeting intellectual property, boards need real-time threat intelligence and scenario planning.
+PCAOB Chair Erica Williams has noted that "audit committees must understand how technology risks could affect the reliability of financial reporting."

 Leading boards are moving from quarterly briefings to continuous monitoring dashboards.
 They're conducting tabletop exercises that simulate ransomware attacks, testing incident response protocols, and ensuring cyber risk discussions are integrated into strategic planning—not relegated to audit committee afterthoughts.